Genio 1200 QSG

 gst-launch-1.0 v4l2src device=/dev/video5 ! video/x-raw,width=1920,height=1080,format=UYVY ! v4l2convert output-io-mode=dmabuf-import ! video/x-raw,width=1280,height=720 ! waylandsink sync=false

 Confirm that a live video stream is being shown on the LCM.
-Before proceeding to the next demos, press CTRL+C to end this video stream.
-Further details about hardware operation, background theory, or troubleshooting can be found in the BSP User Guide - Launch Camera section.
+Before proceeding to the next demos, type CTRL+C to end this video stream.

 NNStreamer Environment Setup